This expert is no longer a staff member at The Heritage Foundation.

-Jason Snead is a policy analyst in the Edwin Meese III Center for Legal and Judicial Studies at The Heritage Foundation.
-Snead has written extensively on the need to reform the nation’s civil asset forfeiture laws.
-He also researches and writes on issues such as economic liberties and the sharing economy, and criminal justice reform and policing.
+Jason Snead was a senior policy analyst in the Edwin Meese III Center for Legal and Judicial Studies at The Heritage Foundation.
+Snead wrote extensively on the need to reform the nation’s civil asset forfeiture laws.
+He also researched and wrote on issues such as economic liberties and the sharing economy, and criminal justice reform and policing.

 In addition to Heritage publications, Snead’s commentary and analysis have appeared in The Washington Times, The Baltimore Sun, and the Chicago Sun-Times.